Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Proposed Method

 \subsection{Generator Optimization}

-\textit{A craftsman must first sharpen their tools before they can perfect their work}.
 In this stage, our goal is to train well-behaved generators that enhance the transferability of synthetic data, thereby improving the efficacy of KD.
-Many DFKD methods adopt a conditional generator that participates in multiple rounds of communication \cite{Wu_2021_Fedcg, Sun_2022_Fed2KD, Heinbaugh_2023_FedCVAE, Huang_2024_NFL-CG, Luo_2024_FedMD-CG, Sun_2025_Fed2KD+}.
+Many DFKD methods adopt a conditional generator that participates in multiple rounds of communication \cite{Sun_2022_Fed2KD, Sun_2025_Fed2KD+}.
 While effective, this paradigm imposes significant burdens on clients in terms of storage, computation, and communication.
 Specifically, each client must continuously train and maintain a relatively large conditional generator, and transmit both the local model and the generator during every round.
 Moreover, under severe data heterogeneity, we observe that the aggregated generator on the server tends to deviate from the global distribution and suffer from catastrophic forgetting.
-Meanwhile, the generator deployed to clients, especially in Generative Adversarial Network (GAN)-based settings, often collapses due to mismatches with local data and discriminator, leading to training degradation \cite{Goodfellow_2014_GAN, Metz_2016_Unrolled, Zhang_2019_GAN}.
+Meanwhile, the generator deployed to clients, especially in Generative Adversarial Network (GAN)-based settings, often collapses due to mismatches with local data and discriminator, leading to training degradation \cite{Zhang_2019_GAN}.

-To mitigate these issues, Mosaic employs a lightweight unconditional generator design operating under a one-shot communication protocol \cite{Guha_2019_Oneshot, Heinbaugh_2023_FedCVAE}, where the generator is uploaded only once, eliminating the need for iterative synchronization.
-As a result, Mosaic significantly reduces overall costs, with quantitative comparisons provided in Appendix~\ref{overheads}.
-This raises an interesting question: \textbf{Why aggregate generators when they are uploaded only once?} Aggregating the generators can introduce instability, as shown by the empirical observations in Appendix~\ref{sec_instability}.
-Additionally, the diversity of a single global generator is also limited.
+To mitigate these issues, Mosaic employs a lightweight unconditional generator design operating under a one-shot communication protocol \cite{Heinbaugh_2023_FedCVAE}, where the generator is uploaded only once, eliminating the need for iterative synchronization.
+As a result, Mosaic significantly reduces overall costs.
+This naturally raises an interesting question: \textbf{Why aggregate generators when they are uploaded only once?} Aggregating the generators can introduce instability, and the diversity of a single global generator is also limited.
 Motivated by these findings, we preserve all client generators as an ensemble without aggregation.
 In the subsequent KD stage, this ensemble collectively synthesizes data batches, thereby avoiding distributional shifts and catastrophic forgetting induced by parameter fusion while substantially enhancing sample diversity through parallel generation.